-By the Rev. R. R. Brown, D. D., Minister of Radio Station WOW, Pastor-Evangelist of Omaha Gospel Tabernacle, Christian and day than ever before.
-This generation has come upon difficult times - unpredictable days.
+By the Rev. R. R. Brown, D. D., Minister of Radio Station WOW, Pastor-Evangelist of Omaha Gospel Tabernacle, Christian and -Missionary Allianceothy, penned these words: "This know also, that in the last days perilous (or difficult) times shall come."
+These days really be-gan with the Christian era.
+The conditions he describes in the following verses of II Timothy, chapter 3, are being fulfilled more extensively to- Rev. Brown day than ever before.
+This generation has come upon difficult times - unpredictable

 Not only will the present war change the map of Europe, but it may change the destiny of the world.
-Once more priceless values are be-ing depreciated.
+Once more priceless values are beonce more priceiess varies are being depreciated.
 Honor, honesty loyalty and the spirit of brotherhood have been ignored.
-The ugly mon-ster, "Force," has raised its head and asserted itself above reason and conciliation. nerica must continue to be calm.
+The ugly monster, "Force," has raised its head and asserted itself above reason and